 Average Weather in Antalya Turkey

-In Antalya, the temperature typically varies from 41°F to 94°F over the course of the year, and is rarely below 34°F or above 102°F.
+In Antalya, the summers are hot, humid, arid, and clear and the winters are long, cold, wet, and partly cloudy.
+Over the course of the year, the temperature typically varies from 41°F to 94°F and is rarely below 34°F or above 102°F.

 The hot season lasts for 3.2 months, from June 14 to September 20, with an average daily high temperature above 87°F. The hottest day of the year is August 1, with an average high of 94°F and low of 74°F.

 The cool season lasts for 4.0 months, from November 27 to March 26, with an average daily high temperature below 66°F. The coldest day of the year is January 23, with an average low of 41°F and high of 58°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Antalya, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Antalya begins around May 21 and lasts for 4.6 months, ending around October 8.
 On August 16, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 99% of the time, and overcast or mostly cloudy 1% of the time.

 The cloudier part of the year begins around October 8 and lasts for 7.4 months, ending around May 21.
 On December 23, the cloudiest day of the year, the sky is overcast or mostly cloudy 43% of the time, and clear, mostly clear, or partly cloudy 57% of the time.